 Slice celery, set aside.
 After cutting the red onion, cover with cold water and let soak for 15 minutes, then drain.
 Cut hard boiled eggs, set aside.

-In a small bowl whisk together mayonnaise, cider vinegar, sweet relish, sugar, mustard, salt, garlic powder, and pepper.
+In a small bowl whisk together mayonnaise, cider vinegar, sweet relish, sugar, mustard, salt, garlic powder, pepper and celery seeds.

 Add celery and onions to potatoes, pour dressing over all and mix well.
 Gently stir in eggs.
 Cover and refrigerate for at least 1 hour for flavors to meld.

 - Sprinkle paprika on top for garnish (optional) and serve chilled or at room temperature.